Noble Corporation Plc (NE) Shares Down Despite Recent Market Volatility

 NE’s Market Performance

-NE stock saw a decrease of -12.07% in the past week, with a monthly decline of -13.16% and a quarterly a decrease of 8.65%.
-The volatility ratio for the week is 4.82%, and the volatility levels for the last 30 days are 4.67% for Noble Corporation Plc (NE).
-The simple moving average for the last 20 days is -10.07% for NE stock, with a simple moving average of 8.55% for the last 200 days.
+NE’s stock has seen a -11.33% decrease for the week, with a -18.75% drop in the past month and a 0.20% gain in the past quarter.
+The volatility ratio for the week is 5.06%, and the volatility levels for the past 30 days are at 5.07% for Noble Corporation Plc The simple moving average for the last 20 days is -13.81% for NE stock, with a simple moving average of 2.53% for the last 200 days.

 Analysts’ Opinion of NE